Are You a Marketplace Christian? A Tentmaker?

 So, how can you help?

-I am daily in New York City looking forward to conversing with other tentmakers.
-I will be leading webcasts, gatherings, and other presentations along the way.
-If you are a Christian that desire to fulfill God's calling in your life, I hope I can be an encouragement to you through our interactions.
+I am in the NYC/NJ area and I look forward to conversing with other tentmakers.
+I would be leading webcasts, gatherings, and other presentations.
+If you are a Christian who desires to fulfill God's calling in your life, I hope I can encourage you through our interactions.
 Get in touch with me—I'd love to get to know you!
 Let's seek God's kingdom and His righteousness and see what He does through us in the marketplace, together.